dominiquedevriese/ogp-notes/effect_interfaces.md

 In that sense, the `Log` interface represents an "abstract effect".
 Note that several instances of the class `BusinessLogic` can use different implementations of `Log`.

-[AVM: I think the distinction between effet interface implementations and actual in-memory instances of the latter classes is a bit blurry in what follows.
-I would go for effect interface > effect interface implementation > effect instance.]
-In what follows, we will refer to interfaces representing abstract effects as "effect interfaces" and to objects implementing them as "effect instances".
+In what follows, we will refer to interfaces representing abstract effects as "effect interfaces", to classes implementing such an interface as "effect interface implementations" and to objects of those classes as "effect instances".

 # Implementing Effect Interfaces #
-Representing abstract effects as effect interfaces and implementing them using effect instances has many advantages.
+Representing abstract effects as effect interfaces and implementing them in effect instances has many advantages.

 ## Parameterized Effects ##
 Implementations of effect interfaces may also be parameterized.